MundoAndino Home : Andes Venezuela Guide at Mundo Andino

 En Vivo - A live news show hosted by Alba Cecilia Mujica.

 Titulares de Manana - A show which reveals the front pages of tomorrow's newspapers in Venezuela.
 This show was originally hosted by Orlando Urdaneta.
 Orlando Urdaneta then changed the program's name to La Hora de Orlando in 2003.
-After he left Globovision in 2004, the name was reverted back to "Titulares de Manana" with Pedro Luis Flores as it's host.
+After he left Globovision in 2004, the name was reverted back to "Titulares de Manana" with Pedro Luis Flores as its host.

 Noticias Globovision - The network's main newscast, anchored by Gladys Rodriguez, Juan Eleazar Figallo, Alejandro Marcano Santelli, Alba Cecilia Mujica, and Diana Carolina Ruiz.
 It has several daily broadcasts.